cdozdil/OptiScaler/README.md

 WINEDLLOVERRIDES=dxgi=n,b %COMMAND%
 ```

-If there is another mod (e.g. Reshade etc.) that uses the same filename (e.g. `dxgi.dll`), if you rename it with the `-original` suffix (e.g. `dxgi-original.dll`), OptiScaler will load this file instead of the original library.
+If there is another mod (e.g. Reshade etc.) that uses the same filename (e.g. `dxgi.dll`), if you rename that mod with the `-original` suffix (e.g. `dxgi-original.dll`), OptiScaler will load this file instead of the original library.

 Alternatively, you can create a new folder called `plugins` and put other mod files in this folder.
 OptiScaler will check this folder and if it finds the same dll file (for example `dxgi.dll`), it will load this file instead of the original library.